eejahromi/EEJSelectMenu/swiftInstructions.md

 EEJSelectMenu can be implemented in a Swift project in just a few steps using a bridging header file.
-This page will walk you through an example of how to to exactly that!
+This page will walk you through an example of how to do exactly that!

 We will be using an example project called `EEJSelectMenuSwift`